George "Gabby" Hayes: Popular culture

 Homage was paid to Hayes in a different way in the 1974 satirical Western Blazing Saddles.
-The actor and director Jack Starrett, credited as Claude Ennis Starrett, Jr., played a Hayes-like character.
+The actor and director Jack Starrett, credited as Claude Ennis Starrett Jr., played a Hayes-like character.
 In keeping with a running joke in the movie, the character is called Gabby Johnson.
 After Johnson delivers a rousing, though partially unintelligible speech to the townspeople, David Huddleston's character stands up to say, "Now, who can argue with that?!", and proclaims it "authentic frontier gibberish".

 In the animated film Toy Story 2, the character Stinky Pete the Prospector, voiced by Kelsey Grammer, is modeled after Hayes.
 In the film's fictional universe, he is a toy version of a character on the marionette television western Woody's Roundup, where he is a colorful comic relief character.
 In contrast, the toy is intelligent and well-spoken, a reference to Hayes's contrasting real-life and film personas.

 Into a Mighty Carson Art Players sketch on The Tonight Show, Johnny Carson impersonated Gabby Hayes in a sketch with Roy Rogers.
-This sketch has appeared on Carson's syndicated series Carson's Comedy Classics, which features highlights from his years as The Tonight Show host.
+This sketch has appeared on Carson's syndicated series Carson's Comedy Classics, which features highlights from his years as host of The Tonight Show.

-Hayes was mentioned in The Simpsons episode "Radioactive Man", in which Milhouse becomes Radioactive Man's sidekick, Fallout Boy; the director of the film comments that Milhouse is "going to be big, Gabby Hayes big!"

-Every year in early July, from 1983 through 1989, "Gabby Hayes Days" were celebrated in Wellsville, New York.
+Every year in early July, from 1983 through 1989, Gabby Hayes Days were celebrated in Wellsville, New York.
 The event featured a street sale, square dancing, and Hayes look-alike contests for adults and children.
 This celebration was eventually merged in the mid-July Wellsville Balloon Rally and gradually disappeared.
 A street is also named after him in Wellsville, Gabby Hayes Lane.

-Since April 1969, a band of fishermen has traveled to Kettle Creek, Potter County, Pennsylvania, for the "Gabby Hayes Memorial Trout Fishing Tournament".
+Since April 1969, a band of fishermen has traveled to Kettle Creek, Pennsylvania] for the Gabby Hayes Memorial Trout Fishing Tournament.
 These men, known as Gabby Guys, gather annually to celebrate the opening day of the trout fishing season and the memory of Hayes.
-On April 2019, they celebrated their fiftieth anniversary, which also marked 50 years since Hayes' passing.
+In April 2019, they celebrated their fiftieth anniversary, which also marked 50 years since Hayes' passing.